mattnedrich/react-redux-typescript/README.md

 }
 ```

 You can reference the [TypeScript docs](https://www.typescriptlang.org/docs/handbook/compiler-options.html) to understand the different `compilerOptions` and what they do.
-The above configuration should be enough to get us off the ground.
+The above configuration should be enough to get off the ground.

 ### Jest Configuration
 Add the following to your `package.json` file, per the [`ts-jest` instructions](https://github.com/kulshekhar/ts-jest).